codehsbooks/apjava/Classes-And-Object-Oriented-Programming/introduction-to-classes-and-objects.md

     // Here we will create a new vehicle, and then calculate how many miles/year it has. public void run()
     {
+        // Create the vehicle and assign its attributes Vehicle myTruck = new Vehicle("Truck", 15, 173600.4);

+        // Now we will use the `estimateMilesPerYear()` method to determine how many miles
+        // per year, it has been driven.
+        System.out.println("Your yearly mileage is: " + myTruck.estimateMilesPerYear());
     }
 }
 ```